 I am certainly interested in global issues, and I want to have understanding and empathy for the mass of suffering, poverty, and struggle that takes place in the world.
 But, it’s not my passion.

 However, I so appreciate a well-written memoir, non-fiction, or novel that plunges me into a life or a place of which I would otherwise be completely oblivious.
 Here are a few book picks that will swell your compassion, empathy, and open up understanding of a different kind of life.
-Pick them up at your library or a bookstore – local or otherwise – to whom you actually want to give your money.

 A House in the Sky – Amanda Lindhout with Sara Corbett.
 A complex, confusing, sometimes violent childhood begets wanderlust begets pushing the boundaries of regular travelers’ destinations begets kidnapping in Somalia.
 Shocking, tragic, and oh so compelling.
 She has weaved a beautiful story from her terrible experience, which forces you to feel empathy not only for her, but for her captors as well.